camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 CAMARA REQUIRES cross-site request forgery protection.

 CAMARA RECOMMENDS PKCE for CSRF protection.
 CAMARA Authorization Servers SHOULD implement PKCE.
-If PKCE is not used by the Client then the CAMARA authorization server must handle **state** and **nonce** as defined in OAuth2.
+If PKCE is not used by the API consumer then the CAMARA authorization server must handle **state** and **nonce** as defined in OAuth2.

 CAMARA API consumers SHOULD use PKCE if the CAMARA authorization server supports PKCE.